RobBebb/yacht_hive/README.md

 ## Provider

 Within the application folder a yachts.dart file defines a class that implements ChangeNotifier.
 This class maintains a list of all the yachts which will be used by the user interface for updates.

+## Error Processing

+I see most of the error processing happening in the infrastructure layer.
+This is where all the processing that deals with external packages will take place.